circlefin/malachite/docs/architecture/adr-002-node-actor.md

 - **Decision Making**: It evaluates incoming proposals, prevotes, and precommits, making decisions based on the consensus rules.
 This includes moving to new rounds, locking on proposals, and ultimately deciding on a value for the current height.
 - **Vote Coordination**: The actor coordinates the voting process among validators.
 It initiates voting rounds by sending proposals or votes to the *Node*/*Gossip* (TBD) actor for dissemination and processes incoming votes to advance the consensus protocol.
 - **Timeout Management**: Manages timeouts for various stages of the consensus process, signaling the Timers actor to start or stop timers and reacting to timeout notifications.
-- **Interaction with Proposal Builder**: Requests proposals from the *Proposal Builder* actor when the node is the proposer for a round, and forwards validated proposals to the Gossip actor for dissemination.
+- **Interaction with Host**: Requests proposals from the *Host* actor when the node is the proposer for a round, and forwards validated proposals to the Gossip actor for dissemination.

 #### Design Considerations